A film about Northwest hip-hop from 2009

 All the history leads us to this epic Mash Hall album They LA Soul which came out in 2010.
 DJ blesOne (as Bruce Illest) and Mizell (as Gatsby) unplug from the traditional rap Matrix and go completely off the grid to a secret magic world.
 Mash Hall creates a bizarre universe where funky drums are paramount.
 DJ blesOne assaults the listener with break after break after break.
 Some tracks change drum signatures multiple times within the span of several minutes.
 It is confusing and schizophrenic, and lots of fun too.
 Songs are jarringly derailed by random audio samples, only to restart immediately with a new beat.
 The lyrics are laugh-out-loud witty, downright peculiar in places, but be prepared for rampant objectification of women’s bodies.
 The fantasy character of Bruce Illest is an unapologetic nymphomaniac who loves to talk about “titties” and “ass that is fat,” while he frequently brags about how many women he has slept with.
 Gatsby provides a bit more rough and rugged realism in his lyrics, which are all about establishing the superiority of Mash Hall above all other rap groups.
 The group is defiantly West Coast, and they have the laid-back horns and funk to prove it.
 Fellow Seattleites THEESatisfaction came aboard They LA Soul appearing on two of the album’s strongest tracks, “Whitney,” and “Get Yo Ass To Mars.”

 Shortly after They LA Soul, blesOne and Mizell decided to end the group.
 They had already tried to end Mash Hall once in 2008 when they changed the group name to “They Live” and released The Dro-Bots Saga.
 In fact, They LA Soul was conceived and originally released while Mash Hall was still performing as They Live.
 However, a different band called “They Live” sued them for usage rights of the name, so blesOne and Mizell had only just returned to the name Mash Hall before shuttering the group.
 But the party wasn’t over!
-In 2011, Mizell and blesOne teamed up to form a new band called Don’t Talk To The Cops with third member emecks and released their debut album, Regular Show.
+In 2011, blesOne and new partner emecks teamed up to form a band called Don’t Talk To The Cops with Mizell as their DJ and released a debut album, Regular Show.
 “Get Yo Ass To Mars” is the most interesting track on They LA Soul to me, because it shows the eventual direction of the group like a peek into the future.
 The track would actually be more at home on the Regular Show album than it is on They LA Soul.
 Mash Hall is a key part of Seattle hip hop history, and this 2010 album is a must-have.
 (Written by Novocaine132.)